Nickslp/LinkPanel/README.md

     driver: local
 ```

-If you need to change the port, please be aware that you need to change booth the containers port and also the port in the enviroment variables.
+Note: If you need to change the port, make sure to update both the container's port and the port in the environment variables.

 #### Step 2: Start the Docker Compose Setup

-After creating your `docker-compose.yml`, run it using
+After creating your `docker-compose.yml`, start the setup with the following command:
 ```
 docker-compose up -d
 ```